lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}} defines the EDHOC_Information object and an initial set of its parameters.
 The object can be used to convey information that guides two peers about executing the EDHOC protocol.

-This document defines the new parameter "app\_prof" of the EDHOC_Information object (see {{table-cbor-key-edhoc-params}}).
-The parameter is of type non-prescriptive (NP) and is specified below.
+This document defines the new parameter "app\_prof" of the EDHOC_Information object.
+The parameter is of type non-prescriptive (NP) and is summarized in {{table-cbor-key-edhoc-params}}.
+The parameter is specified further below.

 | Name     | CBOR label | CBOR type    | Registry                            | Description                                 | Type |
 | app_prof | 23         | int or array | EDHOC Application Profiles Registry | Set of supported EDHOC Application Profiles | NP   |